kimor44/lacendriestudio/wp-content/plugins/webba-booking-lite/readme.txt

 **Can I see how Webba Booking works before installation?**
 Yes!
 Check out our [online demos](https://webba-booking.com/demos-use-cases) to see how the frontend and backend of Webba Booking works.

-**Do you offer free trials for the PRO version?**
-Yes!
-We offer [14-day free trial](https://webba-booking.com/pricing/) so you can test everything you need.
+**How do I add booking form to my website?**
+It's simple!
+Use our Gutenberg block or if you are using any of the pagebuilders - add a [shortcode](https://webba-booking.com/documentation/how-to-add-booking-form/#shortcode).

+Here we have prepared [detailed instructions](https://webba-booking.com/documentation/how-to-add-booking-form/) on how to add the booking form.

+**Does Webba Booking offer payment integrations?**
+Yes, [Webba Booking PRO](https://webba-booking.com/pricing/) offers integrations with Paypal, Stripe, and Woocommerce (with 100+ gateways) to provide secure online payment options for your customers.

+**How can I sync bookings with my calendar?**
+Two-way calendar integrations are available when using [Webba Booking PRO](https://webba-booking.com/pricing/).
+This allows you to sync directly with your Google Calendar or other calendar using iCal attachements.

+**Can I translate Webba to other languages?**
+Yes, Webba Booking has in-built wording/translation feature for the booking form and it is also compatible with translation plugins like Loco Translate, Polyland and WPML.

 **How to upgrade to Webba PRO version?**
 If you have a Webba Booking Lite version, just go to your WP dashboard, click on Webba and in the left menu you’ll see “Pricing” menu item.
 Click on it and choose the plan you want.
 Alternatively, you can go to [our website](https://webba-booking.com/pricing/) and upgrade right there.

-**Does Webba Booking offer payment integrations?**
-Yes, [Webba Booking PRO](https://webba-booking.com/pricing/) offers integrations with Paypal, Stripe, and Woocommerce (with its 100+ gateways) to provide secure online payment options for your customers.

-**Can I translate Webba to other languages?**
-Yes, Webba Booking has in-built wording/translation feature for the booking form and it is also compatible with translation plugins like Loco Translate, Polyland and WPML.

 **Can email notifications be customized?**
 Yes, Webba Booking offers great email customization features including different placeholders for variable elements.